turbonomic/webApp/README.md

 This web app is built with apache httpd and php.
 It can simulate  CPU intensive, Memory intensive, or High latency workload.
 It can accept Get or Post requests to simulate different level of workloads.

+It also enables the **mod_status** of the httpd server, so that user can have a easier way to understand the workloads.

 # Run it #
 First, build an docker image.
 ```console